Nowadays, there are dozens of strategies for trading in the Forex market.

 Suppose we are talking about the support.
-If the price regularly attempts to break it out, this implies a growing pressure of sellers who will sooner or later prevail.
+If the price regularly attempts to break through this level, this implies a growing pressure of sellers who will sooner or later prevail.

 In some cases, support can hold back the price for a relatively long time, and there is an explanation for this.

-But in the end, all orders will be fulfilled, and powerful market participants will go aside.
-The price will start falling, and the support will be broken out.
+But in the end, all orders will be fulfilled, and powerful market participants will step aside.
+The price will start falling, and the support will be broken.

-We can make an important conclusion from this: support and resistance are meaningful price benchmarks that help to determine the right moment to enter a trade.
+We can draw an important conclusion here: support and resistance are meaningful price benchmarks that help to determine the right moment to enter a trade.
 Therefore, trading strategies using support and resistance levels are quite efficient.

 However, sooner or later, the price overcomes almost any level.
 Contrary to popular belief, every breakout attempt makes support or resistance level weaker.